bao7uo/RAU_crypto/README.md

 ## To do
 - [x] Missing HMAC functionality for later versions.
 - [x] Ability to specify custom key.
-- [ ] Command line argument for execution of a mixed mode dll (in the meantime use example provided below).
+- [ ] Command line argument for execution of a mixed mode dll (in the meantime use the example .NET deserialisation payload provided below).
 - [ ] Separate utility for testing mixed mode dll.
 - [ ] Provide source code/compilation instructions for mixed mode dll.
 - [ ] Brute force versions.